EnigmaCurry/qos/README.md

 computer, you also need to power cycle the radio.

 ## Credits

-This software repository includes many script and things taken from elsewhere.
+This software repository includes many scripts and things taken from elsewhere.
 Here is a catalog of them all:

  * Bluetooth pairing script ([bt_pair.exp](_script/bt_pair.exp)) for